Developer interviews in 2023/2024 - Asking questions and why it matters

 2 - Probably don’t start with salary negotiations; But be prepared for them

 One thing I’ve noticed is how salary discussions are now a part of almost every interview process.
-Its pretty common to be asked about salary expectations in the first-phase interview at the moment (gee, anyone would think they would just post the salary on the job posting and save themselves some time… right?).
+It seems pretty common to be asked about salary expectations in the first-phase interview at the moment (gee, anyone would think they would just post the salary on the job posting and save themselves some time… right?).

 Starting the process with salary discussions is probably going to be a turn-off for most interviewers, so I would personally excercise some caution as to when you bring it up, but fully expect them to be surfaced early on.